-Letterkenny, the commercial centre of County Donegal, is a modern vibrant town with a rich cultural heritage.
-It is the county's largest town with a population of 20,000.
-Originally a market town serving a wide agricultural hinterland, Letterkenny has evolved to become a modern, cosmopoliton urban area.
+Letterkenny, the commercial and shopping centre of Donegal, is the county's largest town with a population of 20,000.
+Originally a market town serving a wide agricultural hinterland, Letterkenny has evolved to become a modern, vibrant town with a rich cultural heritage.
+The town is located in close proximity to renowned beaches, scenic countryside hotspots and historical sights, making it the perfect base for holiday makers and visitors.

 Letterkenny has developed a strong performing tourism sector comprising hotels and a range of visitor facilities.
 Letterkenny is centrally located in relation to County Donegal's iconic natural wonders such as Glenveagh National Park, Malin Head which is Ireland's most northerly point, the highest sea cliffs in Europe at Sliabh Liag and the Donegal Gaeltacht.